boxspah/picture-shiritori/rules.md

 The drawing should resemble the word selected.
 Simply writing out the word is not a valid drawing.

 The drawing must be done at least partially by hand — fully computer-rendered graphics are not allowed, but drawing aids (e.g. shape tools) are okay.
+Hardware aids, such as a drawing tablet, are allowed*.

 ## Permitted words